fedackb/ui-framework/README.md

 ### **Description**
 Curses is an efficient cross-platform solution for receiving user input and drawing text content in a terminal.
-The library is fairly low level with regard to the functionality that it offers.
-It does not provide the sort of abstractions that are desirable when building complex user interfaces.
-Libraries like Urwid and Npyscreen came about to fulfill such a need, and this user interface framework is yet another approach to layering abstractions on top of Curses.
+As a fairly low level library with regard to the functionality that is available, Curses does not provide the sort of abstractions that are desirable when building complex user interfaces.
+This framework layers abstractions on top of Curses in an effort to simplify the process of creating a user interface.
 It exists as the product of an educational exercise and is not intended to be a competitive alternative to more mature Python widget libraries/frameworks.

 ### **Demo**